-Written by Ryan on Friday the 28th of April 2017.
+Written by Active Minds on Friday the 28th of April 2017.

 Whether a person is living with early, mid or late stage dementia, exercise is incredibly beneficial, both physically and mentally.